 Going Back to Work After A Workers’ Comp Claim

 Some people think that once they have been approved to receive workers’ compensation benefits, that they don’t have to hurry to return to their job.
 However, there are important things to know about going back to work following an injury.
 It will not only help with your healing process by becoming active once again, but you also will receive your full salary amount again as well.
-Workers’ compensation covers just part of the income that you earn while you are working.
+Workers’ compensation in Buffalo, NY covers just part of the income that you earn while you are working.

 Even if you return to work in a different position and you have a lower salary than before your injury, you might be eligible to receive a reduced earnings benefit to make up for the loss in income.
 When you go back to work, you still might be eligible to get treatment for your job-related injury.

 There are certain rights that you have that need to be protected whenever you are injured at work.
 For example, although your employer is not required to keep your job open, it is possible to do since the Family and Medical Leave Act allows some employees to receive 12 weeks’ worth of unpaid leave during a 12-month period when they have serious medical issues.
 You cannot be fired by your employer if you have filed a workers’ compensation claim and potential new employers cannot ask you if you have any workers’ compensation cases.

 It is very important to stay in communication with your employer while you are unable to work.
 Keep your boss updated on your status and when you might possibly be able to return.
 That will allow you to keep your employer informed regarding your return to work and to see if your position is open still.

 What Workers’ Compensation Benefits Are Available In New York?